-Whether it’s a residential or commercial roof, a maintenance checklist is your key to keeping it in tiptop shape through the four seasons.
+Whether you have a residential or commercial roof, a maintenance checklist will keep it in optimal shape throughout the year.

-Your property is one of your most important investments.
-For you to get the most out of it, your roof must be able to withstand various elements throughout the year.
+Your property is one of your most substantial investments.
+For you to get the most out of it, your roof needs to withstand a variety of elements throughout the year.
 Seasonal changes can be hard on your building, causing wear and tear and potentially forcing you into an early roof replacement.
 But it’s easy to combat these issues with regular maintenance.

-This post covers everything you need to know about roofing maintenance, and we discuss the methods you need to practice through each seasonal change.
+This post covers everything you need to know about roofing maintenance, and we discuss the methods you need to use through each seasonal change.

 The best maintenance program is a proactive one.
 But before you jump on the project, it’s important to establish a thorough game plan.
 Always be prepared with a proper checklist.

-Fall is the ideal time for comprehensive facility and home improvement projects.
+Fall is the ideal time for residential and commercial roofing improvement projects.
 Plan an inspection early in the season and capitalize on your warranty if a roof repair is necessary.
-But facility managers shouldn’t be the ones putting in all the work.
+However, facility managers shouldn’t be the ones putting in all the work.

-When the leaves start to fall from the trees, dedicate some time in your schedule to perform these critical tasks:
+When the leaves start to fall, clear some room in your schedule for these critical tasks:

 - Gutter cleaning and debris removal